kineticfire-labs/semver-multi/README.md

 - a *new feature* commit will result in a new version of 1.3.0
 - a *BREAKING CHANGE* commit will result in a new version of 2.0.0

-*semver-multi* also supports development release versioning (which supports testing) whose semantic version takes the form `<major version from last main tag>.<minor version from last main tag>.<patch version from last main tag>-dev+<branch name>.<unique git object name>`.
+*semver-multi* also provides development release versioning (which supports testing) whose semantic version takes the form `<major version from last main tag>.<minor version from last main tag>.<patch version from last main tag>-dev+<branch name>.<unique git object name>`.
 Per the Semantic Versioning specification, the branch name will consist only of uppercase and lowercase letters, numbers, and dashes.
-A development release version may be `1.2.3-dev+new-feature.gbba57`.
+A development release version may look like `1.2.3-dev+new-feature.gbba57`.

+## Determine and Apply Semantic Versions

+A call to *semver-multi* triggers the computation of semantic version numbers.  *semver-multi* accesses a local copy of the Git repository to retrieve:  the last annotated tag that marks a release to determine the last version numbers for project artifacts, the `project-def.json` project definition to understand the artifacts in the project and their relationships, and the Git commit messages to understand what changed and how.
+Later sections further describe the [inputs](#store-versioning-inputs-in-git-repository) and [architecture](#architecture).
+From this information, *semver-multi* computes the semantic version numbers for the configured project artifacts.

+Applying the semantic versions to the project artifacts depends on the build and CI/CD tooling as well as the project source code.
+A build script or CI/CD system could be configured to find-and-replace in a file a token that represents a placeholder for the version with the computed semantic version.

-## Standardized Commit Messages
+## Use Standardized Git Commit Messages

 *semver-multi* requires git commit messages that follow the [Conventional Commits specification](https://www.conventionalcommits.org/).
 The specification defines the format and content for commit messages.
 Standardized commit messages allow *semver-multi* to understand commit messages and automatically generate the appropriate artifact-level version numbers.